Resources

 6. The arbitration – once a case goes to arbitration, Mastercard will step in, review the evidence, and make a final decision on the credit card refund dispute.
 The losing party will also be charged a credit card fee.
 At the arbitration stage, the merchant could concede defeat in the credit card refund dispute at any time prior to Mastercard making a ruling.
 In this case, the credit card fee amount involved is normally reduced.

 As an online one-stop payment platform, Fondy understands how business websites need to be flexible and accept various payment methods, including local card payments.
 Want to know more about us?
 Great!
 Check out how we do it on our About Fondy page on our website and discover what makes us tick.
-Alternatively, call us at +442038074651 (UK) or +48222565504 (EU).
+Alternatively, you can contact us on our Contact page.

 Chargebacks with Visa